jkool702/forkrun/DOCS/DOCS_ALL.md

 frun -s -I 'gzip -c >{ID}.gz' < raw_logs   # stdin-passthrough, unique output names
 ```

-Under the hood, forkrun is a **contention-free *(no userspace locks or CAS retry loops on the fast path — a single amortized atomic increment per batch, sharded per NUMA node)*, NUMA-aware, dynamically self-tuning parallelization engine** implemented as a set of C loadable bash builtins.
+Under the hood, forkrun is a **contention-free *(no userspace locks or CAS retry loops on the fast path — two amortized atomic RMWs per batch (`read_idx` + `total_lines_consumed`), sharded per NUMA node)*, NUMA-aware, dynamically self-tuning parallelization engine** implemented as a set of C loadable bash builtins.
 It coordinates workers through shared memory and atomic operations — no locks on the fast path, no cross-socket data migration, no per-item fork overhead.

 ## How It Works